Band gap renormalization, carrier mobility, and transport in Mg$_{2}$Si and Ca$_{2}$Si: \textit{Ab initio} scattering and Boltzmann transport equation study: THEORY AND METHODS

 We further calculate the $z$T for these four Mg$_{2}$Si samples at optimal electron concentration within MRTA to evaluate the accuracy of the results compared to experimental data.
 As shown in Fig.~\hyperref[fig:ztd]{\ref{fig:ztd}(b)}, the highest $z$T values for the 2\% Bi- and Sb-doped samples are 0.35 and 0.22, respectively, which are about half of the highest experimental values.
 For the other two doped samples, about one-third of the experimental values is reproduced.
-This suggests that by neglecting possible changes in the dispersions and inter-atomic force constants due to doping, and treating doping as simple mass difference scattering, we have obtained the lower limit of $z$T for n-type doped Mg$_{2}$Si samples.
+This suggests that by neglecting factors due to doping, we have obtained the lower limit of $z$T for n-type doped Mg$_{2}$Si samples.
 Based on these results, we can further assess how much $z$T can be achieved for Ca$_{2}$Si at the same doping concentrations of both atoms using this approach.

 Therefore, the $\kappa_{\mathrm{ph}}$ of Bi- and Sb-doped Ca$_{2}$Si samples is presented in Fig.~\hyperref[fig:ztd]{\ref{fig:ztd}(a)}.
 The values for all four samples are lower than that of the pure sample, with the 0.15\% of Bi-doped and 0.5\% Sb-doped samples showing almost similar values, meaning their $z$T values are also similar in our calculation.
 Among these samples, the 2\% Sb-doped compound has the lowest $\kappa_{\mathrm{ph}}$, suggesting it has the highest $z$T. The maximum $z$T for the 2\% Sb-doped Ca$_{2}$Si sample is found to be in the mid-temperature range, which is 0.17 for an electron concentration of $10^{19}$ {\cm} using MRTA.
 As a two-fold enhancement has been observed in experiments with Mg$_{2}$Si for this doping, a similar enhancement can be expected in Ca$_{2}$Si.
 Further, the reasonable $z$T can also be achieved by using nanostructuring in doped Ca$_{2}$Si sample.
 With this technique, we may expect a $z$T of around 0.4 in nanostructured 2\% Sb-doped Ca$_{2}$Si sample.
+Besides these studied techniques, many other factors, such as local strain within the lattice caused by defects \cite{yang2004strain}, also contribute to phonon scattering mechanisms.
+The effects of such factors can be analyzed in future $\kappa_{\mathrm{ph}}$ calculations.